yuisanae2f/ae2fLib/README.md

 # Usage method
 > Check the critical dependency.
 > You could check via each document which matches the header.
-> The top of the each pages shows the list of critical dependencies.
+> The top of each page shows the list of critical dependencies.

 # include
 > On `include`, headers will be placed at `ae2fLib/libName/header.h`.